nap2000/docs/online-read-only.rst

 .. contents::
  :local:

 Set the property to be edited to **Read Only**.
-The properties menu shows always the property that is currently selected by default this is **Question Text**.
+The properties menu shows the property that is currently selected , the default property is **Question Text**.

 Then for each question you can toggle the question between read only and updatable.